Updated: 19 hours ago

 When desensitizing a horse, it’s very important we place ourselves correctly.
 Not holding them tightly, but rather give plenty of slack in the lead rope and space for the horse to move away or spook.
 It`s quite dangerous to be close to the horse, because if the horse spooks, he or she might jump on us.

-If we hold the horse on a tight lead while desensitizing or simply tie the horse up, chances are, we’ll flood the horse.
-The horse has no escape and will accept the situation but without finding relaxation and go into what I call “statue mode.”
+If we hold the horse on a tight lead while desensitizing, tie the horse up or in other ways make the horse stand still, chances are, we’ll flood the horse.
+The horse will then stand still but without finding relaxation and go into what I call “statue mode.”

 Statue mode is not a good place to be in for a horse.
 While standing still the horse is either blocking things out or too terrified to move.
 Statue mode can be recognized by the horse not moving the ears; they also tend to have a stiff and high- held neck.
 Some horses enter statue mode by lowering the head and looking away.

 The problem with statue mode is that the horses are not as relaxed as they appear, their reaction goes inwards not outwards.
-Making this happen will produce a shut-down horse, which is the saddest thing horse training can cause and very difficult to reverse.
+Making this happen will produce a shut-down horse, which is the saddest thing horse training can produce and difficult to reverse.

 Desensitizing has many benefits